Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Projection-based reduced-order models in MHD

-\end{widetext} Increasingly sophisticated models may be tractable in future work, since the data-driven approach that we adopt below is not limited to quadratic nonlinearities.
-Models assuming incompressibility and finite temperature evolution can also be derived straightforwardly from the results here.
+Increasingly sophisticated models may be tractable in future work, since the data-driven approach that we adopt in Section~\ref{sec:sindy} is not limited to quadratic nonlinearities.
+Other models, such as those assuming incompressibility and finite temperature evolution, can also be derived straightforwardly from the results here.
 Substituting Eq.~\eqref{eq:q_expansion} into Eq.~\eqref{eq:qpde} and utilizing the orthonormality of the $\bm{\chi}_j$ produces:

-The inner products integrate out the spatial dependence, and the model is quadratic in the temporal POD modes $a_i(t)$.
+The model is quadratic in the temporal POD modes $a_i(t)$.
+The zero superscript is meant to distinguish the coefficient tensors $C_i^0$, $L_{ij}^0$, and $Q_{ijk}^0$ from the spatio-temporal operators $\bm{C}$, $\bm{L}$, and $\bm{Q}$.
 If $\bar{\bm{q}}$ satisfies the steady-state MHD equations, then $C_i^0 = 0$ for all $i$.
 This is a reasonable assumption for any approximately steady-state device, such as a tokamak, which can be sustained for many characteristic timescales.
-In contrast to Eq.~\eqref{eq:Galerkin_model}, a Galerkin model based on separate POD expansions for each field would involve significantly more complicated nonlinear terms from mixing and a lack of orthonormality $\langle \bm{\chi}^{\bm{u}}_i,\bm{\chi}^{\bm{B}}_j \rangle \neq \delta_{ij}$ between the POD modes.
-Although Eq.~\eqref{eq:Galerkin_model} contains only quadratic nonlinearities, a cubic or higher-order model may help to capture the dynamics associated with truncated modes~\cite{loiseau2018constrained}.
-For the von Karman vortex street, the influence of low-energy modes can be modeled with cubic nonlinearities in the truncated Galerkin model~\cite{Noack2003jfm,loiseau2018constrained}.
+In contrast to Eq.~\eqref{eq:Galerkin_model}, a Galerkin model based on separate POD expansions for each field would involve significant mixing and a lack of orthonormality $\langle \bm{\chi}^{\bm{u}}_i,\bm{\chi}^{\bm{B}}_j \rangle \neq \delta_{ij}$ between the POD modes.
+Although Eq.~\eqref{eq:Galerkin_model} contains only quadratic nonlinearities, the influence of truncated low-energy modes can sometimes be modeled with cubic nonlinearities in the Galerkin model~\cite{Noack2003jfm,loiseau2018constrained}.